 “When Adar enters, joy increases” – Talmud

-Chodesh Tov (Happy New Month)!
-Today is Rosh Chodesh, the beginning of the Hebrew month of Adar.
+The Hebrew month of Adar is coming!
 According to the rabbis of the Talmud, Adar is a month of miracles.
 It is a particularly propitious time for the Jewish people.
 The month begins with a spirited Hallel – songs of thanks and praise – and gets more joyous by the day, reaching maximum merriment on the 14th of the month, the holiday of Purim.

 Why does the jubilance of Purim extend to the rest of the month?
 Other Jewish holidays don’t influence an entire month.
 To understand this four weeks of joy, let’s examine what Purim is all about.
 The holiday commemorates the Jews’ victory over Haman, the dastardly consigliere of the Persian king, who tried to exterminate the Jews 2500 years ago.
 As described in the Book of Esther, the Jewish Queen of Persia and her relative Mordechai saved their people and foiled Haman’s evil plan.